Published: March 13, 2020

 - Update Your Wedding Website to Share Information With Guests

 - Virtually Share Your Wedding with Your Guests

 Prioritize your and your guests’ safety

 Follow updates from the World Health Organization (WHO), the Centers for Disease Control and Prevention, or your local government’s public health organization, to make an informed decision about what is best for everyone’s health.
-Pay attention to your government’s regulations surrounding COVID-19, such as whether events over a certain size are prohibited, whether travel bans are in effect, etc.
+Pay attention to your government’s regulations surrounding COVID-19, such as whether events over a certain size are prohibited, if wedding venues have specific capacity caps, whether travel restrictions are in effect, etc.